guerillaxgardener/reading-notes/class-02.md

 ### Variables
 >
->Data that can be stored under custom values for later use wihin code.
+>Data that can be stored under custom values for later use within code.
 >
 > Variables are made up of the variable keyword and then the variable name.
 >
 >> EX: `var quantity;`
 >
-> Assinging a variable : made up of variable name set equal tpo value
+> Assigning a variable : made up of variable name set equal tpo value
 >> EX: `quantity = 3;`

 ### Data Types